sf-wdi-19-20/modules/w7_d4_2_testing/README.md

   This creates a `spec` directory.
 It also adds `spec/spec_helper.rb` and `.rspec` files that are used for configuration.
 See those files for more information.

-1. Configure your specs by going into the `.rspec` file and removing the line that says `--warnings`.
+1. Configure your specs by going into the `.rspec` file and removing the line that says `--warnings` if there is one.

 1. If you created models before adding rspec-rails, create a spec file for each of your models.
 (This is only necessary if you had a model created before you installed rspec-rails.)